-Different brain regions processes sight, sound, touch, and smell then pass the results to specialist areas for memory, emotions, language, planning and motor responses, but how?
-Global workspace theory says that sensory areas put data into a common region for specialist areas to label, store in memory, or use in plans.
+Distant brain regions process sight, sound, touch, and smell, then pass the results to areas specializing in memory, emotions, language, planning, and motor responses, but how are global decisions made?
+Global workspace theory claims that sensory results are put into a common area, for higher functions like memory or language to use.
 Consciousness then arises when:

 “… the information has entered into a specific storage area that makes it available to the rest of the brain.”
 (Dehaene, 2014) p163.

-Yet if a specific brain area is critical for consciousness, why has it never been found?
+Yet if a specific brain area is critical for consciousness, why hasn’t it been found?
 Workspace theory also suggests that neurons “chat” like little people:

 “… neural systems do not merely report to their superiors; they also chat among themselves.”(Dehaene, 2014) p176.

-Brain science then reduces to “neuron sociology” (Nunez, 2016) p18, by the analogy of Internet crowd control:
+Brain science then reduces to neuron sociology (Nunez, 2016) p18, by the analogy of crowd control on the Internet:

-The social analogy is seductive but that neural areas chat like little people over nerve phone lines, or clap and boo each other as we do online, isn’t supported by information theory.
-To exchange data in this way, the brain would need common protocols for information exchange, just as the Internet needs a series of protocol layers to share information:
+Such analogies are seductive, but that neural areas chat like little people over nerve phone lines, or clap and boo each other as we do online, contradicts information theory.
+To exchange data like this, the brain would need common protocols, just as the Internet needs these protocol layers to share information:

-The TCP/IP/http protocols took decades to develop from the original Arpanet by a central control group the brain just doesn’t have.
-Upgrades like from IP version 4 to 6 require browsers to be updated to work with them and the brain has no way to update its protocols if they change.
-And these protocols are just to pass data packages around – to actually see a picture or hear music on the Internet still needs an application specialized for that data type!
+The Internet’s TCP/IP/http protocols took decades to develop from the original Arpanet, and it was done by a central group the brain just doesn’t have.
+Browsers then need to be updated to work with upgrades, like from IP version 4 to 6, but the brain has no way to do this.
+And these protocols are just to transmit data packages – to actually see a picture or hear music still needs an application specialized for that data type!

-For example, Notepad displays text and Paint displays pictures but loading text into Paint or a picture into Notepad gives nonsense, so even if they put data into the same area, neither could read what the other posted.
+For example, Notepad displays text and Paint displays pictures but loading text into Paint or a picture into Notepad gives nonsense, so even if data was put into a common area, neither could read what the other posted.
 To do this, Paint would need code to analyze text and Notepad would need code to analyze pictures, which increases program size.
-And if either application changed its processing, the other would have to update its included code to work reliably.
+And if either application changed the other would have to update its included code to work reliably.

-Programs like Word that read text and display pictures become huge as a result, and they still can’t read zip files for example.
-For every brain function to duplicate include every other denies the benefit of specialization and updating every function when one changes in order to share data isn’t feasible for the brain.
+Programs like Word that display text and pictures become huge as a result, and they still can’t read zip files, for example.
+For every brain function to include every other denies the benefits of specialization and updating every area when one changes to share data isn’t feasible for the brain.
 Information science tells us that one can’t plug the optic nerve into the auditory cortex and expect information to flow like water.

 The auditory area of the brain can no more read smell data than I can read a text in Chinese, so what use is a common stage if neural actors don’t use the same language?
 A global workspace would need a global translator of smells, thoughts, movements, and feelings, which is impossible.